rows/hiring/job descriptions/Marketing and Community (Head)_Berlin.md

 [dashdash](https://dashdash.com/) is a well-funded startup with top investors like Accel and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

 ## Your Role
-We are hiring a Senior Communications Manager for our office in Berlin, Germany, to help us excel at telling our story to the world.
+We are hiring a Head of Marketing and Community for our office in Berlin, Germany, to help us excel at telling our story to the world.
-We encourage you to apply for a 20-30h/ week position.
+Although this is a full-time position, we are open to canidates who would like to work 30h/ week.

 ## Your responsibilities
 - Lead the development and execution of our business-wide communications strategy.